 In 2011, management compared the carrying value of each reporting unit, inclusive of assigned goodwill, to its respective fair value - step 1 of the two-step impairment test.
 The fair values of all reporting units were estimated by using the income approach.
 Based on this quantitative test, it was determined that the fair value of the reporting unit, life insurance ("Life"), exceeded its carrying amount and, therefore, step 2 of the two-step goodwill impairment test was unnecessary.
 However, it was determined that the fair values of reporting units, property and casualty insurance services ("P&C") and insurance claims adjusting services ("Claims Adjusting"), were less than their carrying amount and, therefore step 2 of the goodwill impairment test was performed to measure the amount of impairment for the reporting units, P&C and Claims Adjusting.
-For the step 2 goodwill impairment test, implied fair value of the goodwill of the reporting units, P&C and Claims Adjusting are determined by assigning the fair value of the reporting unit used in step 1 to all assets and liabilities of that reporting unit as if the report unit has been acquired in business combination.
-The implied fair value of goodwill is compared with the carrying amount of goodwill to determine whether the goodwill is impaired and impairment loss is recognized.
+For the step 2 goodwill impairment test, implied fair value of the goodwill of the reporting unit as if the report unit has been acquired in business combination.
+The implied fair value of goodwill to determine whether the goodwill is impaired and impairment loss is recognized.
 The fair value has been determined using cash flow projections based on financial budgets approved by management covering a five-year period, and discount rate of 22%, 25% and 27% for P&C, Life and Claims Adjusting, respectively.
 Cash flows beyond the 5-year period are extrapolated using a steady 3% growth rate.
 Other key assumptions relate to the estimation of cash inflows/outflows which include budgeted revenue and gross margin, such estimations are based on the unit's past performance and management's expectations for the market development.
 As a result, a goodwill impairment loss of RMB1,000,705 was recorded for the year ended December 31, 2011 in relation to the P&C and Claims Adjusting reporting units.

 In 2012 and 2013, management compared the carrying value of each reporting unit, inclusive of assigned goodwill, to its respective fair value which is the step one of the two-step impairment test.
 The fair value of all reporting units was estimated by using the income approach.
-Based on this quantitative test, it was determined that the fair value of each reporting unit tested exceeded its carrying amount and, therefore, step 2of the two-step goodwill impairment test was unnecessary.
+Based on this quantitative test, it was determined that the fair value of each reporting unit tested exceeded its carrying amount and, therefore, step 20f the two-step goodwill impairment test was unnecessary.
 The management concluded that goodwill was not impaired as of December 31, 2012 and 2013.

 Identifiable intangibles assets are required to be determined separately from goodwill based on their fair values.
 In particular, an intangible asset acquired in a business combination should be recognized as an asset separate from goodwill if it satisfies either the "contractual-legal" or "separability" criterion.
 Intangible assets with a finite economic life are carried at cost less accumulated amortization.
 Amortization for identifiable intangibles assets of customer relationship is computed using the accelerated method, while amortization for other identifiable intangibles assets is computed using the straight-line method over the intangible assets' economic lives.
 Intangible assets with indefinite economic lives are not amortized but carried at cost less any subsequent accumulated impairment losses.
-If an intangible asset that is not being amortized is subsequently determined to have a finite economic life, it will be tested for impairment and then amortized prospectively over its estimated remaining economic life and accounted for in the same manner as other intangible assets that are subject to amortization.
+If an intangible asset that is not being amortized is subsequently determined to have a finite economic life, it will be tested for impairment and then amortization.
+Intangible assets with indefinite economic life and accounted for in the same manner as other intangible assets that are subject to amortization.
 Intangible assets with indefinite economic lives are tested for impairment annually or more frequently if events or changes in circumstances indicate that they might be impaired.